besuikerd/android-async-image-loader/README.md

 android-asyncimageloader
 ========================

-Allows asynchronous image loading possible for android imageviews
+makes asynchronous image loading possible for android.

 ##Usage
 -   Create a new ImageLoaderManager (DefaultImageLoaderManager is the default implementation)